 Kuma Too presents charter guests with a personalized itinerary to dozens of cays and bays throughout the Virgin Islands of the United States.

-Sailing with the tranquil tradewinds, Kuma Too arrives at Buck Island for a snorkel adventure of the 190-foot long old freighter.
-The private bay with deep-blue water offers protection and numerous turtle sightings.
+Sailing with the tranquil tradewinds, Kuma Too arrives to Buck Island for an afternoon snorkel adventure of the 190-foot long old freighter, Cartanza Señora.

-This calm bay is perfect for paddle boarding and kayaking, or better yet, floating on a noodle with a cold beer in hand!
+Settling into the protected Christmas Cove, this calm bay is perfect for paddle boarding and kayaking, or better yet, floating on a noodle with a cold beer in hand!

 Before heading back to American Yacht Harbor, St. Thomas, search for the family of squid and giant schools of fish living around Christmas Cove.
 And if the craving for pizza creeps in, place an order over the VHF radio for dinghy delivery from Pizza Pi.